Table of Contents

 - Take out time for MCQ solving practice for Prelims and answer writing practice for Mains.

-- Multiple times revision, update your notes, and revise some more.
+- Multiple times revisions, update your notes and revise some more.

 How to Prepare for UPSC Exam?

-Check strategy for preparing for the UPSC Exam here below:
+Check the strategy for preparing for the UPSC Exam here below:

 Build the Foundation

-Candidates requires a solid foundation in order to adequately prepare for this difficult exam.
-According to the proverb, a solid foundation creates a structure that is more substantial.
+Candidates require a solid foundation to adequately prepare for this difficult exam.
+According to the proverb, a solid foundation creates a more substantial structure.
 Therefore, before continuing, you must comprehend the exam, its format, syllabus, and all requirements for preparation.
 Your foundation can be built by following the steps provided below.

 - Understanding the Exam: The UPSC is India’s most difficult competitive exam, and a variety of criteria determine how difficult it is.
 Therefore, one must be aware of the exam’s format, sample questions, and dates before studying.